jhpyle/docassemble/_docs/functions.md

   from being resumed, or the interview is not able to be decrypted.

-The following question will display a list of the titles of each interview session belonging to the current user:
+The following question will display a list of the titles of each interview session associated with the current user:

 {% highlight yaml %}
 question: Sessions